-The Social Voice Project is dedicated to understanding the voices and stories of our lives–those first-hand, authentic accounts of lived experiences we call oral histories.
+The Social Voice Project is dedicated to revealing public history and understanding the voices and stories of our lives–those first-hand, authentic accounts of lived experiences we call oral histories.
 Sharing these experiences reveals our social, economic, and political lives, and they help forge important understandings of public histories.

-In 2010 Kevin Farkas fouded The Social Voice Project as an audio-focused educational media organization.
-Its mission, inspired by the late historian Studs Terkel, sought to capture, preserve, and share a variety of personal life stories and experiences of veterans community, first-responders, social activists, or families documenting their genealogy.
+In 2010 Kevin Farkas founded The Social Voice Project as an audio-focused educational media organization.
+Its mission, inspired by the late historian Studs Terkel, was then to capture, preserve, and share a variety of personal life stories and experiences of veterans, first-responders, social activists, or families documenting their genealogy.

 TSVP’s Veteran Voices of Pittsburgh Initiative soon became its most prodigious project–its aim to help local veterans record their stories.
 “As a way of saying thanks to our veterans, I wanted to use my skills as an audiographer to help all who served preserve their personal histories,” said Kevin Farkas, himself a navy veteran.